comworkio/comwork-cloud-wiki/sizing_pricing.md

 Here's non-mandatory services we can provide:

 * Email services: our email API that ensuire 10 000 mails / month for 5 euros / months[^2].
 This API is based on [sendgrid.com](https://www.sendgrid.com), we can give you an http endpoint or a SMTP connection.
+More informations [here](./tutorials/emailapi.md).
+* CWAI api: our experimental AI api with multiple small LLM and NLP models for 1 euros / months[^3].
+You can use it for sentimental analysis, more informations [here](./tutorials/cwai.md).
 * Backups on object storage: for now it's free if you have at least one instance with a database (one bucket per database)

 ## Contact / subscription